togawa28/mousestyles/doc/source/report/classification.rst

 to every observation.
 Also, since we compute silhouette score for each cluster and silhouette score is defined to be between -1 and 1, we also checked that whether our silhouette score is appropriate.
+For classification, we also checked whether our final predictions of mouse strains only include numbers 0 through 15 since they are the only strains for data we have and we should predict those strains.

 Result